rcook/isopy/docs/commands/init.md

 ## `init` command

-_Install configured project packages into environment_
+_Installs configured project packages into environment_

 Adds packages defined in `.isopy.yaml` into the environment associated with the current directory.